headspace Onkaparinga help young people aged 12-25 going through a tough time. All of our services are FREE .

 We also have a youth-friendly, female doctor based at the centre every Thursday.
 Download our brochure.

 If you are a GP, please complete a mental health treatment plan and fax to 8186 8699.
-This is not required for young people to see us, but it is helpful.

 - Monday: 9:00am - 5:00pm